 “Intellectual Property Rights” means all intellectual and industrial property rights anywhere in the world including without limitation, any invention, patent, design, copyright and trademarks, trade names, logos, commercial or confidential information, know how or trade secrets and any other rights of a like nature whether or not registered, and the right to apply for them.

 Nothing in this Agreement shall be deemed to grant to the supplier a licence expressly or by implication under any trademark, patent, copyright or other intellectual property right.
 The Supplier hereby acknowledges and confirms that all existing and future intellectual property rights relating to the Proprietary Information are the exclusive property of the Company.
-The Supplier will not apply for or obtain any intellectual property protection in respect of the Proprietary Information.
+The Supplier will not use, apply for or obtain any intellectual property protection in respect of the Proprietary Information.
 All intellectual property rights relating to any drawings, documents and work carried out by the Supplier (whether past, present or future) using the Proprietary Information will belong to and will vest in the Company.
 The Supplier will do all such things and execute all documents necessary to enable the Company to obtain, defend or enforce its rights in such drawings, documents and work.

-In orders which partly include studies or developments and unless specifically otherwise agreed, all information of whatever type, whether written or oral and on whatever medium, including processes, data, software, materials or any other results which may or may not be the subject matter of intellectual property rights generated in the framework of the order (hereinafter the “results”) and all documents, reports, plans, drawings, models, including software resulting from order performance, shall be our property.
-Therefore we shall be entitled to unrestrictedly use, exploit or transfer the said results in all countries.
+In orders which partly include studies or developments and unless specifically otherwise agreed, all information of whatever type, whether written or oral and on whatever medium, including processes, data, software, materials or any other results which may or may not be the subject matter of intellectual property rights generated in the framework of the order (hereinafter the "results") and all documents, reports, plans, drawings, models, including software resulting from order performance, shall be our property.
+Therefore, we shall be entitled to unrestricted use, exploit or transfer of the said results in all countries.
 It is hereby specified that for the results which may be protected by copyright, in particular software, the thereby transferred proprietary rights include the right of representation, reproduction, translation, adaptation, modification, marketing, use, possession, duplication and more generally all exploitation rights for all purposes.
 The ownership of results shall be transferred gradually during the elaboration thereof.

-Unless the technical specifications that we have provided are implicated, the Supplier will be responsible for the use of all industrial or intellectual property rights in its supplies, all royalties, costs or claims relating to the use of the said rights in the supply or which result from measures subsequently implemented to maintain the condition thereof.
+Unless the technical specifications that we have provided are implicated, the Supplier will be esponsible for the use of all industrial or intellectual property rights in its supplies, all royalties, costs or claims relating to the use of the said rights in the supply or which result from measures subsequently implemented to maintain the condition thereof.

 The supplier warrants that neither the sale, nor the use of the goods, nor the performance of the obligations under this contract, will infringe any intellectual property rights.